 We found 7 family medicine practitioners who accept Blue Advantage Gold HMO 015 near La Grange, TX.

-Dr. Hossain Ashraf is a family medicine practitioner in La Grange, TX.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Hossain Ashraf's medical specialty is family medicine.
+Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Ashraf takes.

 Conditions / Treatments